cssinjs/styled-jss/README.md

 })
 ```

-### With base Style Sheet
+### With a base Style Sheet

-Using base Style Sheet we can share classes between styled primitives.
+Using base Style Sheet we can share classes between styled primitives and render function.

 ```js
 import { Styled, injectStyled } from 'styled-jss'